 - Answers for math assignments without work shown.

-For HS, there must be 1 sample/semester for each class listed on the Master Agreement.
+For HS, there must be samples for each class listed on the Master Agreement.